-This period at the outset was characterized by Israel emerging from a grave crisis in staffing, assisted by the influx of Jewish immigrants from the Soviet Union who, in effect, solved the staffing shortage problem and made refocusing energies on academization of nursing possible.
-The first class of nursing students at Tel Aviv University was launched in 1968.
-The Ministry of Health supported the move.
-Director General (Professor Dan Michaeli) was a proponent of academization and viewed it as the order of the day in light of the nurses’ aspirations to upgrade their education in treating the patient “while taking overall responsibility and more collaboration in treatment of the patient, detached from technological aspects.”
+During this transition period, Israel emerged from the grave crisis in staffing, largely due to the influx of Jewish immigrants from the Soviet Union, which in effect, solved the staffing shortage.
+This made it possible to refocus attention on the academization of nursing.
+The first class of nursing students at Tel Aviv University was launched in 1968, with the support of the Ministry of Health.
+The Director General (Professor Dan Michaeli) was a proponent of academization and viewed it crucial in light of the nurses’ aspirations to upgrade their education in order to treat patients “while taking overall responsibility and more collaboration in treatment of the patient, detached from technological aspects.”
 The Head of the Nursing Division at this time was Nurit Ben-Dov, who recommended the changes be implemented over a period of ten to fifteen years (The Council for Higher Education Committee for Planning and Budgeting, 1985).

-Studies were initially directed towards upgrading the nursing leadership and senior educators – with the objective of enhancing academic education in nursing services.
-In the first years, some 60 percent of the students were working in hospitals and 20 percent in education (Committee for Economic Development at the Technion, 1983).
+Studies were initially directed towards upgrading the nursing leadership and senior educators.
+The objective was to enhance academic education in nursing.
+In the first years, some 60% of the students were working in hospitals and 20% in education (Committee for Economic Development at the Technion, 1983).

-The Ministry of Health’s policy was directed towards expanding nurses training to make academized nurses the standard.
+The Ministry of Health’s policy was directed towards expanding training for nurses and making academically trained nurses the standard.
 To do so, all tracks for training practical nurses were abolished, and nursing schools were downsized, but this move encountered unexpected delays (due to failure to follow through) that led to shortages of nurses despite government financial support for academicians and tracks for retraining university graduates for nursing careers.

-In 1995, legislation of a National Health Insurance Law not only assured medical coverage that provides a broad basket of services for all Israeli residents.
-The reform led to fundamental changes in the structure of the health system as a whole, including nursing in Israel.
-In preparation for passage of the law, a national commission on healthcare had been established headed by a sitting Supreme Court judge Shoshana Netanyahu (the Netanyahu Commission).
+In 1995, passage of a National Health Insurance Law assured medical coverage for a broad range of services for all Israeli residents.
+The reform led to fundamental changes in the structure of the healthcare system as a whole, including nursing in Israel.
+In preparation for passage of the law, a national commission on healthcare was established headed by Supreme Court judge Shoshana Netanyahu (the Netanyahu Commission).
 Among its conclusions were a recommendation that the scope of registered nurses be curtailed.
-The number of such nurses indeed dropped, while the number of doctors rose: As a result of the influx of large numbers of immigrant physicians from the Soviet Union (that doubled the number of doctors in the country), doctors in the community came to carry roles that in the past were fulfilled by nurses.
+The number of such nurses indeed dropped, while the number of physicians rose.
+The influx of immigrants from the Soviet Union doubled the number of physicians in the country, so physicians in the community came to carry out roles that in the past had been fulfilled by nurses.

 In 1995, a national health insurance law was enacted in Israel.
 This year also saw a record number of physicians and nurses immigrating from the Soviet Union.
 In 1968, the first nursing department was opened at a university in Israel.
 Of its graduates, there were 61% certified nurses and 39% practical nurses, compared to 67% certified nurses and 33% practical nurses who graduated from foreign medical schools.
 In 1995, there were the same rates among nursing school graduates from Israel, but 57% of graduates abroad were practical nurses, and there was a large increase in their proportion in the workforce.
 The situation among immigrant physicians was similar.
 Due to their large numbers, they took on positions that were previously performed by nurses.